Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          * Create two tables by splitting the rows of the current table.
          *
          * The first table contains a percentage of the rows specified by `percentage_in_first`, and the second table
          * contains the remaining rows.
+By default, the rows are shuffled before splitting.
+You can disable this by setting
+         * `shuffle` to false.
          *
          * **Notes:**
          *
          * - The original table is not modified.
-         * - By default, the rows are shuffled before splitting.
-You can disable this by setting `shuffle` to false.
+         * - This operation must fully load the data into memory, which can be expensive.
          *
          * @param percentageInFirst The percentage of rows to include in the first table.
 Must be between 0 and 1.
          * @param shuffle Whether to shuffle the rows before splitting.
+         * @param randomSeed The seed for the pseudorandom number generator used for shuffling.
          *
          * @result firstTable The first table.
          * @result secondTable The second table.